 UETHDA accumulates administrative costs in an indirect cost pool and allocates these costs to programs based on each program's total direct expenditures.
 Administrative costs are those costs incurred for the common benefit of all UETHDA programs that cannot be readily identified with a final cost objective.
 This plan has been approved by the Tennessee Department of Human Services, the "state cognizant agency" for UETHDA.
-The Department of Health and Human Services, the "federal cognizant agency" for UETHDA, approved an indirect cost final rate of 6.00% for the year ended June 30, 2021.
-A rate of 6.50% will apply to subsequent periods as a provisional rate until amended.
+The Department of Health and Human Services, the "federal cognizant agency" for UETHDA, approved an indirect cost final rate of 6% for the year ended June 30, 2022.